gtk-kn/gtk-kn/docs/faq/index.md

     This often happens because the dependency was compiled with a different version of a native library than the one installed.

-    If these symbols are not required by your application, you can ignore them by adding this line to your Gradle
+    If these symbols are not required by your application, you can ignore them by adding the appropriate linker option to your Gradle configuration based on your operating system:

-    configuration:
+    **For Linux**:
     ```kotlin
     freeCompilerArgs += listOf("-linker-option", "--unresolved-symbols=ignore-in-object-files")
     ```
     This tells the linker to skip unresolved symbols in object files, but it will still check for symbols in libraries.

+    **For macOS**:
+    ```kotlin
+    freeCompilerArgs += listOf(
+        "-linker-option", "-undefined",
+        "-linker-option", "dynamic_lookup"
+    )
+    ```
+    This tells the linker to ignore unresolved symbols and attempt to resolve them dynamically at runtime if needed.

-    **Note**: If you're using the official [gtk-kn Gradle plugin](https://gtk-kn.org/user-guide/gradle-plugin/), this setting is applied automatically.
+    **Note**: If you're using the official [gtk-kn Gradle plugin](https://gtk-kn.org/user-guide/gradle-plugin/), these settings are applied automatically depending on the target operating system.
 If you're still seeing this error, the problem may lie elsewhere.